About Vail, Colorado

-Looking for activities once your private jet arrives in Vail?
-Vail is a premier destination that has plenty to offer to its visitors.
-Some of the town’s popular destinations include:
+Vail is a premier destination that has plenty to offer to avid skiers.
+Some of the town’s highly popular destinations include:

 Betty Ford Alpine Gardens: Also known as the First Lady of the Vail Valley, the gardens used to be the preferred vacation spot for former President Gerald Ford and his wife.
 The beautiful botanical garden offers stunning views of the Rocky Mountains, multi-level gardens, water features and colored flowerbeds.

 Holy Cross Wilderness Area: This destination is perfect during warmer months and features more than 122,000 acres of charming Colorado scenery.
 The destination features a unique combination of verdant aspen forests, lush valleys, jagged mountains and wildlife such as elk.
 Biking and hiking trails are also available in this location.

 Colorado Ski Museum and Snowboard Hall of Fame: The museum was built to pay tribute to Vail’s reputation as a winter paradise.
 The exhibits focus on the ski resorts, development of the locality and famous slopes throughout Colorado.
 The museum also features the 10th Mountain Division of the U.S. Forest Service who worked arduously to ensure the safety of skiers for many years.

 Gerald R. Ford Amphitheater: This outdoor performance venue plays host to some of Vail’s most famous events which include the Bravo!
 Vail Valley Music Festival and International Dance Festival.
 Regular performances can be expected during the warmer months.